 Finally…a snack you can feel good about serving your kids!
-These homemade fruit roll ups are made with real fruit and fun to make!
+These homemade fruit roll ups are made with real fruit and easy to make!
+Only 2 ingredients and no added sugar!

 Mom confession: my kids LOVE fruit roll-ups and we have occasionally bought them in the past.
 I loved them as a kid too and I turned out fine…wink, wink.